 - You will have to apply to the Berlin School of Mind and Brain through our Online Application Tool first.

 - Once selected by the Berlin School of Mind and Brain for membership in the school (i.e., after your successful application and successful interview), the school's admission committee will select from the group of successful international applicants those international students most suitable for the DAAD scholarships.

 - After receiving positive notification from us, the successful student will have to send her/his application also to DAAD, for additional confirmation by the DAAD board.
 The required documents are nearly identical to what has to be submitted to M&B. (Don’t worry: Students will be thoroughly briefed by the Berlin School of Mind and Brain about all this.)

-- At the time when DAAD receives the nomination letter from us (April/May 2021), applicants must not have resided in Germany for more than 15 months (i.e., not before February/March 2020).
+- At the time when DAAD receives the nomination letter from us (April/May 2023), applicants must not have resided in Germany for more than 15 months (i.e., not come to Germany before February/March 2022).

 - Please note that the DAAD scholarship comprises funding for three years.
-An extension of 12 months will be possible.
-You will receive detailed information about the terms and conditions from the school’s management.
+An extension of a further 12 months (i.e. up to 48 months in total) may be possible.
+You will receive detailed information about the terms and conditions from the school’s management and from the DAAD

 - The scholarship amount is 1,200 € per month plus extra funding for travel expenses, insurances, research support, family support, German-language courses: